reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 |Document|->|Row|
 |Field|->|Column|

 Any data we want to search or analyze is stored as a document in an index.
-In Spring Data, we represent a Document in the form of a POJO and decorate it with annotations to define the mapping of into an Elasticsearch document.
+In Spring Data, we represent a document in the form of a POJO and decorate it with annotations to define the mapping into an Elasticsearch document.

 Unlike a database, the text stored in Elasticsearch is first processed by various analyzers.
-The default analyzer splits the text by common word separators like space and punctuation, and also removes common English words.
+The default analyzer splits the text by common word separators like space and punctuation and also removes common English words.

-If we store the text "The sky is blue", the analyzer will store this as a Document with the 'terms' "sky" and "blue".
-We will be able to search this Document with text in the form of "blue sky", "sky", or "blue" with a degree of the match given as a score.
+If we store the text "The sky is blue", the analyzer will store this as a document with the 'terms' "sky" and "blue".
+We will be able to search this document with text in the form of "blue sky", "sky", or "blue" with a degree of the match given as a score.

 Apart from text, Elasticsearch can store other types of data known as `Field Type` as explained under the section on [mapping-types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html) in the documentation.